consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.012
+- Added view_mech
+  This is a new version of view intended mainly for the program itself to search for something.
+The old view is being kept as there isn't that much wrong with it.
+It is a little limited, and difficult to automate, so view_mech will fill that niche.
+- Updated store.db
+  Now, instead of the first columns being called "id1," "id2," etc., they're all just "id."
+I don't know why I rolled with that for so long.
+  But in any case, the program no longer uses "id1" or "id2" either.
+- Added departments to the stock table
+  This will make it easier to organize in the future, when the register will search for things by department.
+  The initial.py script also includes the department column now.

 ### Version 0.011
 - Added insert_employee
   You can now add employees to a table.
 This will store their